 Illawarra Credit Union had already researched their users and identified their key target audience.
 Having this extra research provided us with more in-depth knowledge about their users.

-An interesting pattern immerged between all personas, all personas were heavy mobile and tablet users.
-So it was essential that the experience worked great (if not better than desktop) on mobile/tablet devices.
+An interesting pattern emerged between all personas.
+All personas were heavy mobile and tablet users, so it was essential that the experience worked great (if not better than desktop) on mobile/tablet devices.

 User task flow

-Animations were created to test concepts of interactions; these animations were built using Sketch and then animated with Principle.
-They proved a great resource when explaining to the client how certain functions would work (InVision is great but doesn’t have the option to animate wireframes).
+The UX team created animations to test concepts of interactions; these animations were built using Sketch and then animated with Principle.
+They proved a great resource when explaining to the client how elements of the site would work.

-New Republique’s in house front and back end developers got work with cutting up the designs.
+New Republique’s in house front end/back end developers got to work with cutting up the designs.
 Wordpress was selected for the CMS (content management system) for the website because it was the most familiar for the client.
-As I was involved in the project from the beginning I stepped into help out with front-end development and integrating WordPress.
+As I was involved in the project from the beginning, I stepped into help out with front-end development and WordPress intergration.
 I provided assistance when working with the developers on helping them understand certain functions.

 New Republique delivered a user focused digital experience that concentrated on Illawarra Credit Unions latest products.

-The team and I made the application process easier by breaking it down into stages, adding key features such as “Save for later” integrated into long and complicated forms so the user could walk away from the form and still have everything saved.
+The team and I made the application process easier by breaking it down into stages, adding key features such as “Save for later”, integrated into long and complicated forms so the user could walk away from the form and still have everything saved.

-The site is still going through changes from customer and client feedback, you can view the live site here.
+The site is live and you can view it here.